 |Immigrant visa status|

 - Understanding.
 For over fifteen years we have worked with nationals from a wide variety of countries and have found that many nations have unique needs and cultural issues that require creative solutions.
 Davies & Associates understands these issues and has experience developing strategies for success.

 - Location.
 While much of your paperwork will need to be filed in the United States, some of it may need to be filed with your local consulate.
 Through our locations and affiliates around the world, we are ideally positioned to assist you.

 - Excellence.
-Given our knowledge and understanding of our European clientele, we are able to craft unique solutions narrowly tailored to meet your needs.
+Given our knowledge and understanding of our Latin American clientele, we are able to craft unique solutions narrowly tailored to meet your needs.
 We believe we can produce the very best immigration solutions available.

 - Results.
 While there are never any guarantees, to-date no visa application that we have prepared has ever been denied.